 Apart from music, I have always been very interested in culture & people.
 This interest sparked the idea of living abroad for a while.
 Preferably, it was suppose to be somewhere far far away where I could get a different perspective on life, by living in a totally different environment.
 I found the perfect place for this in a mexican mountainous city by the name of Xalapa, where I could combine this very wish, with my interest for classical and latin american music.
 And so in the autumn of 2015 I enrolled in La Facultad de Música de la Universidad Veracruzana, studying under the principal doublebassist of the Xalapa Symphony Orchestra, Andrzej Dechnik.
-At the beginning of this adventure I was simply so confused all the time.
+To begin with I was simply dumbfounded by all the strange new impressions.
 I had tried to pick up a survival level of spanish beforehand, but everybody conversed so rapidly that I almost didn't catch a single word.
-This combined with all the cultural differences, jetlag, new colors and smells, all just added to the feeling of "what the **** is going on?".
+This combined with all the cultural differences (and there were many), jetlag, extraneous colors and smells, all just added to the feeling of "what the heck is going on?".
 Nevertheless, I slowly but gradually improved my spanish, got to understand the culture better and finally became more accustomed to everything going on around me.
 I ended up learning so many things not only about Mexico, but also about music, culture and people, and of course myself.
-I am so grateful for having had the possibility to go there, for meeting all those amazing people and I'm really happy I made the decision to do it.
+I am so grateful for having had the possibility to go there, for meeting all those amazing people and I'm really happy I made the decision to go there.